aekdahl/DRL-Udacity-Nanodegree/2. Project 2 - Continuous Control/Report.md

 - Number of states: 33
 - Number of possible actions: 4
     - *Corresponding to the torque of the double-jointed arm*
+    - *each action value are clipped to stay within the -1,1 boundary*
 - Rewards:
     - Correct location per timestep: +0.1